Revolt-srl/localres-marketplace-service/README.md

 - PUT `blockchain/user`: this endpoint allow you to add a user to the smart contract.
 For more info read the following paragraph

-- GET `marketplace/run`: this endpoint trigger the execution of the marketplace algorithm
+- GET `marketplace/run`: this endpoint trigger the execution of the marketplace algorithm.
+The service takes in the consideration the datetime of the execution.

 ### Protected on User level
 The following endpoints are protected using the Client Token in the `.env` file